-- Art.
+Art.
 1. Requirement.
 All NCAA events shall adhere to the weigh-in and medical examination rules as described in this rule.
-Additionally, these weigh-in rules apply to all wrestlers listed on an institution's roster. - Art.
-2. It is mandatory that the NCAA Official Weigh-In Form, generated by the NWCA OPC system, be used for all competition. - Art.
+Additionally, these weigh-in rules apply to all wrestlers listed on an institution's roster.

+Art.
+2. It is mandatory that the NCAA Official Weigh-In Form, generated by the OPC, be used for all competition.

+Art.
 3. Location and Personnel.
 Weigh-ins shall be conducted in a private, secured area at the site of competition or in an adjacent building to the competition, and attendance shall be limited to the wrestlers, coaches of the wrestlers, required medical personnel, the person(s) supervising the weigh-in and others deemed necessary by the tournament administration.
-If the medical checks and/or weigh-ins are being held in the competition arena, all spectators and unnecessary personnel shall not be permitted in the competition area until the weigh-ins are completed. - Art.
+If the medical checks and/or weigh-ins are being held in the competition arena, all spectators and unnecessary personnel shall not be permitted in the competition area until the weigh-ins are completed.

+Art.
 4. Undergarments.
 All wrestlers shall weigh in wearing a minimum of a suitable undergarment, such as briefs, boxers, shorts or competition singlet.
-A garment shall not be altered and shall cover the entire buttocks. - Art.
+A garment shall not be altered and shall cover the entire buttocks.

+Art.
 5. Delivery of Weigh-In Form.
-The weigh-in form shall be hand carried or electronically submitted to each NCAA competition host. - Art.
+The weigh-in form shall be hand carried or electronically submitted to each NCAA competition host.

+Art.
 6. Copy of Completed Weigh-In Form.
-A copy of the completed NCAA Official Weigh-In Form shall be made available to each competing institution or wrestler (in open events). - Art.
-7. Weigh-In Form Retention Coaches.
-Coaches shall retain a copy of completed NCAA Official Weigh-In Forms on file for a recommended five years. - Art.
-8. Weigh-In Form Retention Hosts.
-Hosts of all individual and team-advancement tournaments shall record, collect and retain a copy of the NCAA Official Weigh-In Form from all participating institutions.
-These forms shall be retained for a recommended five years. - Art.
+A copy of the completed NCAA Official Weigh-In Form shall be made available to each competing institution or wrestler (in open events).

+Art.
+7. Weigh-In Form Retention - Coaches.
+Coaches shall retain a copy of completed NCAA Official Weigh-In Forms on file for a recommended five years.

+Art.
+8. Weigh-In Form Retention - Hosts.
+Hosts of all individual and teamadvancement tournaments shall record, collect and retain a copy of the NCAA Official Weigh-In Form from all participating institutions.
+These forms shall be retained for a recommended five years.

+Art.
 9. Scales.
 It is recommended a digital scale be used for weigh-ins.
 All scales used for weigh-ins shall be certified before the start of each season.
-The scale(s) shall be made available to all participants a minimum of two hours before the scheduled weigh-in time. - Art.
+The scale(s) shall be made available to all participants a minimum of two hours before the scheduled weigh-in time.

+Art.
 10. Standing on Scales.
-At all official weigh-ins, the wrestler shall stand with both feet flat in the middle of the scale and shall not touch any other person, floor or object that might influence the displayed weight. - Art.
+At all official weigh-ins, the wrestler shall stand with both feet flat in the middle of the scale and shall not touch any other person, floor or object that might influence the displayed weight.

+Art.
 11. Other Scales.
 At the official weigh-in, if one scale is being used, a wrestler may step on and off the scale three times to allow for mechanical inconsistencies in the scale.
 At the official weigh-ins for tournaments, the wrestler may step on the scale one time.
 If the wrestler misses weight on the assigned scale, they are allowed, after all other wrestlers have been weighed, to be escorted to each additional scale in which they may weigh in only once per scale.
 If the wrestler does not make weight on any of the official scales, they are disqualified from competition.

-- Art.
+Art.
 12. One Weigh-In per Day.
 No team shall weigh in more than once per day.
+Art.
+13. Junior Varsity Weigh-Ins.
+When junior varsity competition is held before varsity competition, the varsity wrestlers shall weigh in one hour before the scheduled start of varsity meets.